bosun-monitor/bosun/docs/expressions.md

 Band performs `num` queries of `duration` each, `period` apart and concatenates them together, starting `period` ago.
 So `band("avg:os.cpu", "1h", "1d", 7)` will return a series comprising of the given metric from 1d to 1d-1h-ago, 2d to 2d-1h-ago, etc, until 8d.
 This is a good way to get a time block from a certain hour of a day or certain day of a week over a long time period.

+Note: this function wraps a more general version `bandQuery(query string, duration string, period string, eduration string, num scalar) seriesSet`, where `eduration` specifies the end duration for the query to stop at, as with `q()`.

 ### over(query string, duration string, period string, num scalar) seriesSet
 {: .exprFunc}

 Over's arguments behave the same way as band.
-However over shifts the time of previous periods to be now, tags them with duration that each period was shifted, and merges those shifted periods into a single seriesSet.
+However over shifts the time of previous periods to be now, tags them with duration that each period was shifted, and merges those shifted periods into a single seriesSet, which includes the most recent period.
 This is useful for displaying time over time graphs.
 For example, the same day week over week would be `over("avg:1h-avg:rate:os.cpu{host=ny-bosun01}", "1d", "1w", 4)`.

+Note: this function wraps a more general version `overQuery(query string, duration string, period string, eduration string, num scalar) seriesSet`, where `eduration` specifies the end duration for the query to stop at, as with `q`.
+Results are still shifted to end at current time.

+### shiftBand(query string, duration string, period string, num scalar) seriesSet
+{: .exprFunc}

+shiftBand's behaviour is very similar to `over`, however the most recent period is not included in the seriesSet.
+This function could be useful for anomaly detection when used with `aggr`, to calculate historical distributions to compare against.

 ### change(query string, startDuration string, endDuration string) numberSet
 {: .exprFunc}